 Never played a down for the Buccaneers.
 Had played all four years at college and called the defensive signals for the Titans in his senior year, also being named the league's Outstanding Defensive Player.
 Not outstanding enough to make the Bucs however.

 11 - DB - Chuck Rodgers - North Dakota State - Wasted pick

-Never played a down for the Buccaneers.
+Never played football in the NFL at all.
 Born in West Germany, Rodgers was known for his kick and punt return skills at college as much for his ability to play defensive back.
-Never played football in the NFL at all.

 12 - WR - Chip Sheffield - Lenoir Rhyne - Wasted pick

 Never played football in the NFL at all.Held most of the receiving records at his college before being drafted.
 Then again, how many great NFL receivers went to Lenoir Rhyne?